inlavigo/gg_router/README.md

 With the possibility to define separate in and out animations, you can create advanced transitions.
 E.g., move an appearing widget in from the left side and out from the right side.
+Use the provided `size` parameter to define how far animated widgets should be moved.

 ### Route specific animations